Master of Environmental Studies, P. Ag.

 Patrick Jablkowski, M. Sc.

 Patrick is a recent M.Sc. graduate from the University of Calgary (2017), where he studied riparian plant ecology.
 He also holds a degree in Natural Resource Conservation from the University of British Columbia’s faculty of Forestry.
 Patrick has worked with the BC Ministry of Forests, Lands and Resource Operations, the Aleza Lake Research Forest, as well as a Fisheries Observer of the BC ground fishery.
 He is passionate about evidence, and process based environmental management.
-Patrick’s role is to collaborate with landowners and managers and other stakeholders to restore riparian areas in the Seven Persons Creek watershed.
+Patrick role is collaborating with landowners and managers and other stakeholders to restore riparian areas in the Seven Persons Creek watershed.

 Summer Outreach Facilitator 2017